 Introduction

 This paper will examine the types of clothes worn by figures in fencing manuals from the early 15th c. to the early 17th c.
 The intent of this paper is give fencers in the Society for Creative Anachronism (SCA) an idea of what their historic counterparts wore when practising the act of combat.
-This essay is not intended to dictate what people should wear on the fencing list but provide some historical inspiration., and give an idea of what was worn in period.
+This essay is not intended to dictate what people should wear on the fencing list but provide some historical inspiration, and give an idea of what was worn in period.

 In addition to the extant fencing manuals, the paper will review material from contemporary books, art works and accounts of duels.
 There will also be a focus on the main areas where fencing manuals were published, Italy and Germany.